ethantkoenig/lotsoffiles2/content/kt/life.md

 #### 1. Physical life ####

 * Physical life is the presence of the spirit in the body.
 God breathed life into Adam's body, and he became a living being.
-* A "life" can also refer to an individual person, as in, "a life was saved".
+* A "life" can also refer to an individual person as in "a life was saved".
-* Sometimes the word "life" refers to the experience of living, as in, "his life was enjoyable."
+* Sometimes the word "life" refers to the experience of living as in, "his life was enjoyable."
-* It can also refer to a person's lifespan as in the expression, "the end of his life."
+* It can also refer to a person's lifespan, as in the expression, "the end of his life."
-* The term "living" may refer to being physically alive as in, "my mother is still living."
+* The term "living" may refer to being physically alive, as in "my mother is still living."
 It may also refer to dwelling somewhere as in, "they were living in the city."
 * In the Bible, the concept of "life" is often contrasted with the concept of "death."

 #### 2. Spiritual life ####

-* A person has spiritual life when he believes in Jesus and God gives that person a transformed life with the Holy Spirit living in him.
+* A person has spiritual life when he believes in Jesus with God gives that person a transformed life with the Holy Spirit living in him.
 * This life is also called "eternal life" to indicate that it does not end.
 * The opposite of spiritual life is spiritual death, which means being separated from God and experiencing eternal punishment.